 Monthly Minimum Charge or MMC means the regular recurring Charge that is identified in an Order and which, along with any additional print/impression charges, covers the cost for the Services, Maintenance Services and/or Products.
 The MMC may also include lease buyout funds, Funds, monthly equipment component amounts, remaining Customer obligations from previous contracts, and amounts being financed or refinanced.
 One-time items, recurring separate charges and usage based charges (as such items or charges, as applicable, are defined on an Order) are billed separately from the MMC.

 Remote Data means data that is automatically collected by Xerox from, or transmitted to or from Xerox by, Equipment or Third Party Products connected to Customer’s network.
 Examples of Remote Data include product registration, meter read, supply level, equipment configuration and settings, software version, and problem/fault code data.
 Remote Data may also be collected by the Xerox Tools and certain Services Software as set forth in the applicable SOW; in all events Remote Data shall be handled in accordance with the provisions of the Agreement between the parties and any applicable information security provisions.
+With the exception of data elements required for invoicing or service delivery, Remote Data must stay within the Northrop Grumman environment unless approved for secure transmission by Northrop Grumman Information Security.

 Remote Data Access means electronic transmission of Remote Data to or from a secure offsite location.
+With the exception of data elements required for invoicing or service delivery, Remote Data must stay within the Northrop Grumman environment unless approved for secure transmission by Northrop Grumman Information Security.

 Seller Equipment means devices which are supplied by Xerox to the Customer during the term of an Order.
 Seller Equipment may be Equipment or Third Party Hardware.